 The Samsung Galaxy Buds Live are decent for commuting and traveling.
 They're extremely portable, decently comfortable, and have remarkably low latency on mobile devices, which is handy if you like to watch movies on your way into the office.
-While their ANC system does a good job of filtering out the low rumble of bus and plane engines, it's less effective when it comes to blocking out the chatter of fellow commuters.
+While their ANC system does a good job filtering out the low rumble of bus and plane engines, it's less effective when blocking out the chatter of fellow commuters.
 Their seven-hour-plus continuous battery life will be sufficient for longer trips, though they don't have any power-saving features like a standby mode to help conserve their charge when not in use.

 The Samsung Galaxy Buds Live are a great option for sports and fitness.
 Their unusual bean-like design helps keep them stable in your ears, even during intense workout sessions.
 Unfortunately, while their control scheme is fairly easy to use, it's missing some essential functions out-of-the-box, like volume adjustment.
-Also, they're only rated IPX2 for basic water protection, though we don't test for this.
+Also, they're only rated IPX2 for basic water resistance.

-The Samsung Galaxy Buds Live are mediocre for office use.
-They do a poor job of filtering out the chatter of other coworkers and leak quite a bit of audio.
-They also don't support multi-device pairing, which is a little annoying if you listen to content on your phone and computer.
-That said, they're decently comfortable and have more than enough battery life to last you the day, as long as you throw them back in their case now and then.
+The Samsung Galaxy Buds Live are okay for office use.
+They don't do a good job of blocking out sounds like background conversations or humming A/C units.
+They also don't support multi-device pairing, which is annoying if you need to switch between your phone and computer.
+They're decently comfortable, and their roughly seven-hour battery will easily last through a workday if you pop them back in the case occasionally.

-The Samsung Galaxy Buds Live aren't suitable for wireless gaming due to their high latency on PC and incompatibility with consoles.
+The Samsung Galaxy Buds Live aren't suitable for wireless gaming due to their high PC latency and incompatibility with consoles.
 They have a gaming mode that you can turn on with the Android app, but it doesn't lower their latency very much.

 The Samsung Galaxy Buds Live are Bluetooth-only earbuds that aren't compatible with a wired connection.